jcaip/jcaip.github.io/_posts/2017-05-08-Artificial-Intelligence.md

 Logical reasoning is gaurenteed to be correct if the available information is correct.

+**Duality of Logic** states that given any true statement/tautalogy we are able to derive another tautalogy by interchanging OR and AND and True and False.

 To define logic, we have a set of variables, sentences and operations.
 And we try to capture the semantics of the real world through a logical representation in our logical syntax.

 If a sentence $$\alpha$$ is true in model world $$m$$, we say $$m$$ satisfies $$\alpha$$. $$M(\alpha)$$ is the set of models of $$\alpha$$